input-output-hk/marlowe-cardano/marlowe/specification/marlowe-cardano-specification.md

 ```haskell
 marloweInput ∪ txInfoValidRange (scriptContextTxInfo scriptContext) ∪ txInfoData (scriptContextTxInfo scriptContext) ≅ transactionInput
 ```
-This is a congruence because `marloweInput` contains the input (perhaps including the Merkle hash of the contract's continuation) and `txInfoValidRange` of the script context contains the validity interval for the transaction, whereas `transactionInput` contains both.
-Additionally, any continued contract is present in `txInfoData` of the script context, whereas it is directly present in any `MerkleizedInput` of `transactionInput`.
+This is a congruence because `marloweInput` contains the input (perhaps including the Merkle hash of the contract's continuation) and the `txInfoValidRange` of the script context contains the validity interval for the transaction, whereas the `transactionInput` contains both.
+Any merkleized contract continuation is present in the `txInfoData` of the script context, whereas it is directly present in any `MerkleizedInput` of `transactionInput`.
 Also note that the script context may, in principle, contain an open, closed, or half-open/half-closed time interval, but Marlowe semantics requires a closed time interval.

 #### *Constraint 1.* Typed validation